Reproducible Medical Research with R

-Take what you have learned and try it yourself in the code box below.
+Take what you have learned and try it yourself on your own computer.

-Challenge - take the next step and try a more challenging example.
+Take the next step, and try this more complicated example.

-Explore More - resources for learning more about a particular topic.
+Explore More - These are resources for learning more about a particular topic.

 If you want to learn more about Shiny apps, go to https://mastering-shiny.org to see an entire book on the topic.